 What Is Data Scrubbing?

 - Inconsistent data.
 Ensure that all fields follow a consistent format.
-For instance, there are multiple ways to express a phone number in data.
-1234567890 vs. 123-456-7890 vs. (123)456-7890.
+For instance, there are multiple ways to express a phone number in data: 1234567890 vs. 123-456-7890 vs. (123)456-7890.
 Having a singular format ensures that you won’t run into issues down the road and that the data can be used seamlessly with other software integrations.

 - Redundant data.
-The data scrubbing process will help you to merge or remove redundant data to improve usability and minimize costs.
+The data scrubbing process will help you to merge or remove redundant data to improve usability and minimize storage costs.

 These are just a few of the many different common data problems that data scrubbing can help you to remedy.

-Data Scrubbing vs. Data Cleaning
+Data Scrubbing vs. Data Cleaning vs. Data Cleansing

-This is a question that we often get — “What are the differences between data scrubbing and data cleaning?”
+This is a question that we often get: “What are the differences between data scrubbing and data cleaning?”

-For our purposes, data scrubbing and data cleaning can be used interchangeably to refer to the same process.
+These terms are used interchangeably, especially in the context of customer data.
 They have the same end goal—to clean up your data and ready it for long-term storage and use within your business.

 Customer Data Quality Impacts Business Processes

-The 5 Steps for Data Scrubbing
+The 5 Steps for Clean Data

 Although each of these steps may be made up of many sub-steps, the standard process of data scrubbing includes:

-- 3. Verification Of Data Cleanliness.
+- Verification Of Data Cleanliness.
 Once you go through the process of data scrubbing, you then have to verify the cleanliness of your customer data.
 This is a secondary audit step that examines the results of the scrubbing process.

 A Comprehensive Customer Data Scrubbing Tool

-Insycle is a comprehensive data scrubbing solution.
+Insycle is a comprehensive data scrubbing and data management solution.
 With Insycle, you can use our pre-built templates or create your own custom templates to fix your company’s specific customer data issues, then schedule those data cleaning templates to run on a daily, weekly, or monthly basis.
 Insycle delivers full data cleaning automation, cutting down on the time and headaches associated with cleaning your customer data.

 Fill out the form below to sign up today!